You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 WccfTech covered the same story.

-The following quote from the article emphasizes how determined hackers are.
+The following quote from the article highlights the determination of hackers.

 “The malicious file bringing Fire and Fury also brings with it a Windows executable file, that appears to be a backdoor giving criminals access to the victim’s computer. ”

-If you add an infected file to your computer drive from a download, you are taking a huge risk.
+If you add an infected file to your computer drive from a download, you are taking a considerable risk.

 Yes, it is just so tempting.